hww/XiGameTool/README.md

 }
 ```

-For a physical colliders there is different way in the game tool.
+For a physical colliders (or other layer's depended things) there is different way in the game tool.

 ```C#
 BoxCollider _boxCollider;